Orangeburg County, South Carolina: Government and politics

 Orangeburg is a solidly Democratic county in presidential elections; it has not voted Republican since 1972.

 Economy

 Orangeburg County is one of the largest agricultural producing counties in South Carolina, with fertile, slightly rolling land.
 Major crops are cotton, soybeans, corn, turf grass and watermelons.

+In 2022, the GDP was $3.4 billion (about $40,510 per capita), and the real GDP was $2.8 billion (about $33,219 per capita) in chained 2017 dollars.

+As of April 2024, some of the largest employers in the county include Claflin University, GPM Investments, Husqvarna Group, Love's, Medical University of South Carolina, Orangeburg–Calhoun Technical College, South Carolina State University, Okonite, and Walmart.